thebrettd/Jumbletron/README.md

 * Pre-compute the anagram of every word in the dictionary.
 * Given a string as input, compute all of the permutations of the input string.
-* For each permutation, fetch all of its angarams from the precomputed list.
+* For each permutation, fetch all of its anagrams from the precomputed list.

 This algorithm does not scale well for long input, as the cost of computing all the permutations grows

 ### Attempt 2

-* Precompute a map.
+* Pre-compute a map.
 The Key is a letter count, the value is the list of all known words that can be composed using that many letters.
 * Given a string as input, compute the CountMap.
     * For each entry, fetch all of the words that can be computed using that many letters or fewer
     * Compute the CountMap of each word in that list.
 If input word has at least as many occurrences of every character then add it to our result list.